Planned Capabilities

 Currently, exceptions will break the control flow of an action, stopping the program early.
 Thus, if an exception is expected, the program will stop early.
 We will be adding the ability to conditionally transition based on exceptions, which will allow you to transition to an error-handling (or retry) action that does not need the full outputs of the prior action.

-Here is what it would look liek in the current API:
+Here is what it would look like in the current API:

 @action(reads=["attempts"], writes=["output", "attempts"])